dalboris/vpaint/README.md

 (tested on Windows 7 64bit)

-- Note 1: To support more user, compiling in 32bit is recommended, as it can run on both 32bit and 64bit versions of Windows.
+- Note 1: In order to support more users, it is recommended to compile as 32bit code, as the resultant executables can run on both 32bit and 64bit versions of Windows.

 - Note 2: Windows XP and lower are not supported.